Skip to main content

 Adds the full video pipeline, scripting engine, cloud relay, and OTA updates.
 This is the minimum tier for a useful companion computer on a real drone.Enabled services: All Tier 2 services plus ados-video, ados-wfb, ados-cloud, ados-scripting, ados-peripherals, ados-otaBoards: Raspberry Pi CM4, Raspberry Pi 4B, Jetson Nano, Radxa CM3 (RK3566)

-Full autonomy.
-Everything from Tier 3 plus the vision engine (object detection, tracking, follow-me) and application suites.
-Requires an NPU or GPU for real-time inference.Enabled services: All Tier 3 services plus vision engine and suite runtimeBoards: Raspberry Pi CM5, Raspberry Pi 5, ROCK 5C Lite, Radxa CM4 (RK3588S2), RK3576, Orange Pi 5, Jetson Orin Nano
+Full feature set.
+Everything from Tier 3 plus the vision model registry (fetch, download, cache, and select NPU-optimized inference models) and the vision-nav extension for GPS-denied navigation.
+An NPU or GPU helps with on-device inference.Enabled services: All Tier 3 services plus ados-plugin-host and the vision model registry, which back the vision-nav extensionBoards: Raspberry Pi CM5, Raspberry Pi 5, ROCK 5C Lite, Radxa CM4 (RK3588S2), RK3576, Orange Pi 5, Jetson Orin Nano

 For development and testing